anoma/nspec/docs/architecture-2/engines/base.juvix.md

 - A global name or identifier for the engine instance.
 - Local state.
 - Mailbox cluster, which is a map of mailbox IDs to mailboxes.
 - A set of names of acquainted engine instances.
+It is implicit that the engine instance is acquainted with itself, so no need to include its own name.
 - A list of timers that have been set.

 This data is encapsulated in the `LocalEnvironment` type.
 The `LocalEnvironment`